 Within the actions, you can click the

-SHARE button to share the notebook.
-The window resulting from clicking such a button is shown below.
-At the end of the window, you can click the link to copy the public URL of the notebook which in this case is https://www.paperspace.com/ahmed/notebook/pr1qzg6wz.
+SHARE button to share your notebook.
+This will bring up a window, shown below.
+At the bottom of the window you can click the link to copy the public URL of the notebook, which in this case is https://www.paperspace.com/ahmed/notebook/pr1qzg6wz.
 Being public, anyone with the link can view the notebook without even creating a Paperspace account.
 Just visit its link and enjoy it!
 For more information about viewing a notebook, visit this page.

 - Notebook Name